tc39/proposal-temporal/docs/duration.md

 The `other` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a string such as `PT5H30M`, or a `Temporal.Duration` object.
 If `other` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

-In order to be valid, the resulting duration must not have fields with mixed signs.
+In order to be valid, the resulting duration must not have fields with mixed signs, and so the result is balanced.
-However, before the result is balanced, it's possible that the intermediate result will have one or more negative fields while the overall duration is positive, or vice versa.
-For example, "4 hours and 15 minutes" minus "2 hours and 30 minutes" results in "2 hours and &minus;15 minutes".
-The `overflow` option tells what to do in this case:

-- In `constrain` mode (the default), additions that result in mixed-sign fields will balance those fields with the next-highest field so that all the fields of the result are constrained to have the same sign.
-- In `balance` mode, all fields are balanced with the next highest field, no matter if they have mixed signs or not.

 For usage examples and a more complete explanation of how balancing works and why it is necessary, see [Duration balancing](./balancing.md).

 No conversion is ever performed between years, months, days, and other units, as that could be ambiguous depending on the start date.